Google Combats Holocaust-Denying Search Results With Algorithm Update

 These updates highlight Google’s tricky task of embracing free speech and remaining politically neutral, while maintaining its commitment to producing fact-based search results.

-“Google was built on providing people with high-quality and authoritative results for their search queries,” the spokesperson told Digital Trends.
+“Google was built on providing people with high-quality and authoritative results for their search queries,” the spokesperson told HuffPost.
 “Judging which pages on the web best answer a query is a challenging problem and we don’t always get it right.”

 Also on HuffPost